Running a small business can stress you out, but technology is here to help.

 - Shoeboxed.
 Keep track of receipts and business expenses with Shoeboxed.
 Snap a photo of your receipts in real time; the app extracts the important information, categorizes the expense, and files it away for when you’re ready to create a report.
 True to its name, Shoeboxed also offers a do-it-for-you option: Stuff your receipts, business cards, and other records into a prepaid “Magic Envelope,” and they’ll do the imaging for you.
 Their $29.95/month Classic plan covers 150 documents and two users.

 - When I Work.
 How long do you spend every week making up employee schedules – or reworking them every time someone makes a request for time off or calls in sick?
-The biggest stress-reducer of all for businesses that depend on hourly employees, When I Work (that’s us!) saves time, reduces no-shows, and makes it easy to communicate with your team.
+The biggest stress-reducer of all for businesses that depend on hourly employees is When I Work.
+It saves time, reduces no-shows, and makes it easy to communicate, and automatically schedule your team.
 We built When I Work specifically to meet the needs of restaurant owners, retailers, spas and salons, customer service teams and more.

 - MileIQ.
 Tracking mileage for reimbursement has to be one of the most irritating tasks in the small business universe.
 MileIQ makes it easy by automatically capturing every trip you take, then prompting you to categorize them as personal or business in one swipe.
 For $59.99/year, the app captures and logs unlimited trips.
 Their detailed reports integrate with Freshbooks and Concur, making mileage reimbursement, bookkeeping and tax time easy as pie.
 They’ve even got a version for teams, perfect for small businesses where employees use their own cars to make deliveries or visit clients.